spanchamia/MHMHTree/README.md

 A balanced binary search tree implementation

 ## Introduction
 The MHMHTree(MaxHeap-MinHeap Tree) is an implementation of a balanced binary search tree(BST).
 It balances itself after every insert to not become skewed on one side or another.
-It builds on the idea of having two heaps, a maxheap for lower half elements in the list, and a maxheap of the upper half elements in the list.
+It builds on the idea of having two heaps, a maxheap for lower half elements in the list, and a minheap of the upper half elements in the list.
 Then each heap itself is further split into max heap, and min heap, recursively.

 ## Nodes
 There are two types of nodes in the tree.